Armed conflicts and attacks

 Iran and weapons of mass destruction

-The International Atomic Energy Agency's Director General Rafael Grossi says Iran has now amassed enough material for "several nuclear weapons", and calls for new diplomatic efforts to prevent Iran developing a nuclear bomb.
+International Atomic Energy Agency Director General Rafael Grossi says that Iran has now amassed enough material for "several nuclear weapons", and calls for new diplomatic efforts in order to prevent Iran from developing a nuclear bomb.
 (CNN)

 Iran–European Union relations, Iran–United Kingdom relations

-Iran places sanctions on over 30 UK and EU-affiliated individuals in a tit-for-tat response to a new round of sanctions by the European Union over the Mahsa Amini protests.
+Iran places sanctions on more than 30 UK and EU-affiliated individuals in a tit-for-tat response to a new round of sanctions by the European Union over the Mahsa Amini protests.
 Sanctioned individuals include UK Attorney General Victoria Prentis, UK Army Chief of Staff Sir Patrick Sanders, and three staff members of Charlie Hebdo.
-(RFEL)
+(RFE/RL)

 Law and crime